-- No violation if the contribution is refunded within 20 days of CFB notification.
+- No violation will be recommended if the contribution is refunded within 20 days of CFB notification.
 See Admin.
-Code § 3-703(1-b). - No violation recommended for a single failure to timely return the over-the-limit portion of a doing business contribution, if the return was no more than 7 days after the 20-day grace period (and the contribution was not also over the regular contribution limit). - Where a candidate accepts a doing business contribution of \$320 or \$400 during the period before he/she declared an office, the CFB sends a notice that the contribution was over \$250, but no violation will be recommended if the candidate runs for an office with a higher limit.
-If the candidate failed to return the excess portion of the contribution within 20 days of the date he/she declared an office with a lower limit, a violation will be recommended.
-See AO 2010-3 (September 16, 2010).
+Code § 3-703(1-b). - No violation will be recommended for a single failure to timely return the over-the-limit portion of a doing business contribution, if the return was no more than 7 days after the 20-day grace period (and the contribution was not also over the regular contribution limit). - Where a candidate accepts a doing business contribution of \$320 or \$400 and subsequently amends their filer registration or certification to run for an office with a lower limit, the candidate must refund the excess portion within 20 days of the amendment in order to avoid a violation.